daveythacher/LED_Matrix_RP2040/README.md

 This is a number for multiplexing approach used.
 0 is for decoder based pin mapping, used in standard implemenations.
 1 is for direct pin mapping, used in low multiplex panels.

 ### max_rgb_led_steps
 This is the number of nA's supported by the LEDs without multiplexing.
 This is generally something along order of 2000-4000.
 However this assumes the LED is capable of lighting up slightly at 2nA.
 It also assumes that the min constant forward current of the red, green and blue colors is 8mA.
 8mA / 2nA = 4000.
 The library will determine the max number of PWM bits from this number.
 By dividing this number by the multiplex and taking the log2 of the result.
 Note if you lower the forward current you should change this value to avoid wasting serial bandwidth and memory.
 The compiler will check for errors if this is set to an unsupported value.
 There is only so much memory on the RP2040, so lowering this may be required.
-This lower the color depth on the device.
+This lowers the color depth on the device.
 Note this number should be whole numbers only.

 ### max_refresh
 This number is the refresh rate in Hz of the panels multiplexing.
 When using BCM this will override the FPS.
 This number should never exceed 3840Hz for most panels.
 Note this number should be whole numbers only.

 ### fps
 This is the number of frames sent per second.
-This is used for compile timing verfication of timing in SPWM and MBI5153 LED Matrix algorithms.
+This is used for compile timing verfication of timing in MBI5153 LED Matrix algorithm.
 This number should reflect the max number of FPS you plan to use.
 Note this reserves serial bandwidth to support this.
 This setting does not exist for BCM LED Matrix algorithm.
 Note this number should be whole numbers only.

 ### columns
 This is the number of real columns in the panel.
 Not the number of columns you see in the panel.
 If you have 16x32 with 4 scan panel you will need to set this to 64. panel_rows / (2 * scan) * panel_columns.
 Mapping of pixel location is not handled by the RP2040, this should be done in application logic or by logic driving serial bus.
 Note this number should be whole numbers only.